-For starters, the beaches here are amazing, the food is incredible, cocktails delicious, hotels fantastic… you know – all that good stuff we want from our sunny holiday.
-It’s a holiday destination that I feel Floridians and Americans as a whole have been keeping a secret from all of us. 😀 😉
+For starters, the beaches here are amazing, the food is incredible, the cocktails delicious, the hotels fantastic… you know – all that good stuff we want from our sunny holiday.
+It’s a holiday destination that I feel Floridians and Americans as a whole have been keeping a secret from all of us.

 So much of what we visit Miami for is right here – albeit at a much more chilled pace, which coming from winter in London and in search of sunshine, was exactly what I was looking for.

 With that, we packed our bags and headed off to Fort Lauderdale, flying into Miami actually on a direct British Airways flight from London (it was one of their double-decker planes and we got to sit upstairs – Lloyd’s excitement levels knew no bounds!).

 Miami to Fort Lauderdale (depending on where you are) is like a 30 – 45-minute drive; super easy!
 We’d rented a car to be picked up at the Airport here and dropped off in Fort Lauderdale (always convenient to have multi-city drop-off – especially when we’re planning a mini-road trip).